zilishen/documentation/content/nginx/fips-compliance-nginx-plus.md

 ### Step 3: Install NGINX Plus on the Operating System

-Follow the [NGINX documentation](https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-plus/) to install NGINX Plus on the host operating system, either directly from the [NGINX Plus repository](https://account.f5.com/myf5), or by downloading the **nginx-plus** package (**rpm** or **deb** package) onto another system and manually installing it on the host operating system.
+Follow the [F5 NGINX documentation](https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-plus/) to install NGINX Plus on the host operating system, either directly from the [NGINX Plus repository](https://account.f5.com/myf5), or by downloading the **nginx-plus** package (**rpm** or **deb** package) onto another system and manually installing it on the host operating system.

 **Verify that NGINX Plus is correctly installed**: Run the following command to confirm that NGINX Plus is installed and is using the expected OpenSSL cryptographic module: